FAST FACTS-- printer friendly --

-The OLS curriculum focuses on the human interactions occurring in all types of organizations, both profit and non-profit.
+The OL curriculum focuses on the human interactions occurring in all types of organizations, both profit and non-profit.
 The emphasis is on leadership, team development and facilitation, organizational behavior, and human resource management.
 In contrast, most business programs focus on concepts and skills related to commerce.
-Typically business programs feature a great deal of quantitative courses (e.g., finance, accounting, economics), whereas Organizational Leadership and Supervision’s courses tend to concentrate on understanding and leading people.
+Typically business programs feature a great deal of quantitative courses (e.g., finance, accounting, economics), whereas Organizational Leadership’s courses tend to concentrate on understanding and leading people.

 - Theater Arts/Drama - If you’re wild about the theatre, our programs will immerse you in all aspects of your passion.
-We are nationally accredited and offer a Bachelor of Arts in Theatre with the opportunity to concentrate in specific areas of the profession from acting, musical theatre, directing and design technology.
+We are nationally accredited with the opportunity to concentrate in specific areas of the profession from acting, musical theatre, directing and design technology.

 At IPFW, students study and work one-on-one with dedicated and professionally active faculty.
 Unlike larger universities, at IPFW you’ll have opportunities to act, direct, and/or design in major productions during your entire time at IPFW.